 Diversity is key

-Ecosystems, interdependent webs of living organisms and their physical environment, are vital to all life on earth.
+Healthy ecosystems, interdependent webs of living organisms and their physical environment, are vital to all life on Earth.
 Our ecosystems provide us with clean air, fresh water, food, resources and medicine.
 Throughout Earth’s history, healthy ecosystems have usually been resilient enough to adapt to gradual environmental change.
-Existing species may evolve or new species move in, in response to small changes in the habitat without collapse of the entire system.

-Biodiversity, the range and variation of life in an ecosystem, is a major factor in its resilience.
+Biodiversity, the variation of life on Earth, is a major factor in its resilience.
 In a biodiverse ecosystem, if the environment changes and some organisms can no longer thrive, others can take their place and fulfill essential functions.
 It is often the most overlooked species that are the most important to healthy ecosystems.
-Insects, for example, play an essential role in pollinating flowering plants—a third of the food we eat depends on animal pollinators.
+Insects, for example, play an essential role in pollinating flowering plants — a third of the food we eat depends on animal pollinators.

 The Sixth Mass Extinction

-Since life appeared on earth, there have been several mass extinctions in which many of the earth’s species were wiped out because of climate change, volcanic activity, the impact of an asteroid or reasons we have not yet discovered.
+Since life appeared on Earth, there have been several mass extinctions in which many species were wiped out because of climate change, volcanic activity, the impact of an asteroid or reasons we have not yet discovered.

 The plants and animals which currently live on Earth have continued to evolve over the 65 million years since the last mass extinction.
 But many scientists consider the huge reduction in biodiversity since the emergence of humans is now on the scale of another mass extinction.
 This is known as the Anthropocene extinction or sixth mass extinction.

-WWF's latest Living Planet Report estimates that we have lost 60% of all vertebrate wildlife populations since 1970 and a German study found that flying insect populations (including pollinators) have crashed by three-quarters since 1989, likely reflecting similar trends around the world.
+WWF's latest Living Planet Report estimates that we have lost 60% of all vertebrate wildlife populations since 1970.
+That's more than half of all birds, mammals, reptiles, amphibians and fish gone in just 50 years.
+During that time, our population has more than doubled, increasing from 3.7 billion to over 7.7 billion today.
+Invertebrates, while understudied, aren't faring any better.
+A German study found that flying insect populations (including pollinators) have crashed by three-quarters since 1989, reflecting similar trends around the world.

 Some countries are worse off than others.
 The 2016 State of Nature report concluded that the United Kingdom was one of the most nature-depleted countries in the world.

-Biodiversity loss is attributable to several causes, all of them driven by rapid human population growth and our unsustainable consumption.
+Biodiversity loss is attributable to several causes but by far the biggest culprits are habitat destruction and overexploitation of species, driven by our exploding numbers and unsustainable consumption.

 Ever more people need ever more space.
-Human activity continues to encroach on natural environments, thereby destroying the habitats of countless species.
-While some progress has been made in slowing the rate of loss of tropical forests and mangroves, serious declines are also being seen worldwide in freshwater wetlands, sea ice habitats, salt marshes, coral reefs, seagrass beds and shellfish reefs.
+Damaging human activity continues to encroach on natural environments, thereby destroying the habitats of countless species.
 As our numbers rise, cities and industrial areas are growing and merging into each other, fragmenting the remaining habitat and leaving isolated “islands” of natural populations of plants and animals too small to survive.
+According to IPBES, only one quarter of land areas and one third of oceans remain relatively undamaged by human activity.

 Ever more people need ever more things.
 Humankind’s relentless consumption of resources such as timber, oil and minerals is continuing to destroy natural habitats around the globe.
 We are also putting enormous pressure on populations of wild species, both by bushmeat hunting in the developing world and by large-scale industrial fishing in our seas.
 Wildlife poaching and trafficking still present a huge threat to many species, including rhinos, tigers and pangolins.